WorldHistoricalGazetteer/whgazetteer/README.md

 ## World Historical Gazetteer

 This is the repository for the World Historical Gazetteer (WHG) web platform and API.
 The project is based at the University of Pittsburgh's [World History Center (WHC)](https://www.worldhistory.pitt.edu/).
-It has been substantially funded by a US National Endownment for the Humanities (NEH) grant and in-kind support from WHC..
+It has been substantially funded by a US National Endownment for the Humanities (NEH) grant and in-kind support from WHC.

 WHG is aggregating attestations of historical place references contributed by researchers.
-[Version 1](http://whgazetteer.org) was launched on 27 July 2020 .
-There is substantial information about WHG in its [Site Guide]() and [Tutorials]().
+[Version 1](http://whgazetteer.org) was launched on 27 July 2020 and incremental updates are ongoing.
+There is substantial information about WHG in its [Site Guide](http://whgazetteer.org/tutorials/guide/) and [Tutorials](http://whgazetteer.org/tutorials/).
 Announcements and discussion about the project is also available on [our blog website](http://blog.whgazetteer.org) and via our Twitter feed, [@WHGazetteer](https://twitter.com/WHGazetteer).

 ### Change log

+#### v1.11 (11 Jan 2021)

+- Support for uploading, validating .csv, xlsx, and .ods formats added
+- Compute country codes if absent & geometry present
+- Fixes: wikidata links; reporting upload errors; temporal data parsing

 #### v1.1 (10 Dec 2020)

 - Reconciliation tasks now queued, and dataset owner notified by email upon completion.
 - Base map replaced w/Natural Earth tiles
 - Numerous minor bug fixes

 #### v1.0 (27 July 2020)
 - _Additional data accessioned:_ 28,000 historical records from Pleiades, Euratlas, and OWTRAD datasets.